JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/building_blocks_of_oop_part_1/inheritance.md

 This gives subclasses the ability to inject specialization by overriding the default values set in the parent class.
 This technique of describing the basic structure/algorithm in a superclass and redefining parts of this structure/algorithm to those that are already specific for a particular class is called the template method.

 Bicycle now provides a structure, a general algorithm, for its subclasses.
-In those places where the base class provides the ability to influence this algorithm to the derived classes, it sends messages **default_chain** and **default_tire_size**.
+In those places where the base class provides the ability to influence this algorithm to the derived classes, it sends messages `defaultChain` and `defaultTireSize`.

 ```ts title="Listing 1.4"
 abstract class Bicycle {